tailcallhq/tailcallhq.github.io/docs/directives/modify.md

 title: "@modify"
 ---

-The `@modify` operator in GraphQL provides the flexibility to alter the attributes of a field or a node within your GraphQL schema.
-Here's how you can use this operator:
+The `@modify` directive in GraphQL provides the flexibility to alter the attributes of a field or a node within your GraphQL schema.
+Here's how you can use this directive:

 ## name

-You can rename a field or a node in your GraphQL schema using the `name` argument in the `@modify` operator.
+You can rename a field or a node in your GraphQL schema using the `name` argument in the `@modify` directive.
 This can be helpful when the field name in your underlying data source doesn't match the desired field name in your schema.
 For instance:

 ```graphql showLineNumbers
 type User {